kylui82/Movie_site/README.md

 # Description
 - Create Express app with Pug templates
-- Allow user to add, edit, search, and delete movie
+- Allow user to perform CRUD operations
+- Validate data from forms using Express-validator
+- Model application data using Mongoose
-- Register, Login and Logout functions
+- Authenticate user and Encrypt user password using Passport.js and Bcrypt.js for Register, Login and Logout functions
 - Deploy application to Vercel : https://final-project-pi-wine.vercel.app